-Hey, buddy, as you graduate from middle school, I’m writing to tell you about this beautiful girl I fell in love with many years ago.
-In fact, this creature so smote me that I actually left my band when we had the #1 Canadian record in Canada so I could spend more time with her.
+Hey, buddy, your graduating from middle school this week brought back the memory of your Ra Ra doing the same when I spotted her for the first time.
+Seeing your Grandmother that day eventually led to my meeting another beautiful girl whom I also fell in love with instantly.
+However, that creature so smote me, that I left my band, The Jury, whose new release had just become the #1 Canadian record in Canada so I could spend more time with her.
 How crazy was that?

-We met at the St. Boniface Hospital in Winnipeg where I was patiently waiting for the birth of your Uncle Curtis so I’m sure you can imagine how shocked and surprised I was when your Mom showed up instead.
-I had no plan for a daughter but knowing her as I do now, she probably had an idea or two of her own.
+We first met at the St. Boniface Hospital in Winnipeg, where I was patiently waiting for the birth of your Uncle Curtis.
+I’m sure that you can understand and appreciate how shocked and surprised I was when your Mom showed up instead.
+I had absolutely nothing planned for a daughter, but knowing her as I do, she probably had an idea or two of her own.
+As I said, she was a total surprise which she continues to be.

 Time to grow up and be a man